 All the restaurants in the Grandvalira area are modern and functional with both fast food and a la carte choices and stunning views.
 The quality is good and prices are reasonable.
 Andorra is not in the EU and has yet to pass any serious smoking laws.
 But it appears that a number of restaurants and other public areas are starting to impose non-smoking areas – or prohibit smoking indoors altogether.
 But this is still on a voluntary basis and you will probably at some stage during your stay see people smoking in places that are now banned in the rest of Europe.

-Where to stay?
 The fashionable areas to stay are Soldeu and El Tarter.
-The biggest village is Pas de la Casa, which is also popular due to the high altitude and many British tourists, whereas smaller villages like Canillo and Encamp are quieter and perfect for families.
-Grau Roig only has one hotel so that is a bit isolated and undisturbed and the hotel is excellent.
+The biggest village is Pas de la Casa, which is also popular due to the many great pistes and high altitude, whereas smaller villages like Canillo and Encamp are quieter and perfect for families.
+Grau Roig only has one hotel, so that is a bit isolated and undisturbed and the hotel is excellent.